AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-cli-doesnt-show-an-active-environment.md

 |     | Integration 2  | Development | Active |
 ```

-2. Specify the environment's ID with your command:
+2.Specify the environment's ID with your command:

    `Magento-cloud ssh -e integration`